-Activity: To warm up your guests minds, print out the lyrics and join together for a sing-a-long to the “Twelve Days of Christmas” song (taping it on your Flip cam is optional).
+Activity: To warm up your guests minds, print out the lyrics and join together for a sing-a-long to the “Twelve Days of Christmas” song (taping it on your smartphone is optional).
 This will help inspire them for the next challenge: create original lyrics for your own “Twelve Days” song, set to the tune of the original song.

 Be a Part of the Conversation

 Join the Daily Meal's Community and Share your Thoughts